Resizing a virtual disk in VMware Fusion (1020778)

 This article consists of two parts.
 After following the steps to increase the size of your virtual disk, the size of the disk partition does not increase inside the guest operating system.
 You must follow steps related to your specific operating system to increase the size of the disk partition(s) there.

-Before increasing the size of the virtual disk, confirm that:
+Prerequisites: Before increasing the size of the virtual disk:

 - All snapshots have been removed.
 For more information, see Deleting snapshots in VMware Fusion (1020245).